mxro/maxrohde-web/content/posts/2010/2010-12-11-cannot-add-files-to-svn-ignore-in-eclipse/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'Cannot add files to svn ignore in eclipse'
+date: '2010-12-11'
 categories:
-- java
+  - 'java'
-date: "2010-12-11"
-title: Cannot add files to svn ignore in eclipse
 ---

 **The Problem**